The Use of Roulette Cutters on Great Britain 1971 Machin stamps in booklets by Dr John Horsey

 Note the part missing selvedge, exactly as found in the booklet, is indicative of the difficulties encountered removing the margins of the primary sheets cleanly.

-The author believes this to be conclusive proof of the experimental use of a roulette style of cutter to aid removal of the top or bottom margins from the primary sheets.
+The author believes this to be conclusive proof of the experimental use of a roulette style of cutter to aid removal of the top and/or bottom margins from the primary sheets.
 The experiments may have been carried out on a few sheets only.
+Its limited use indicates it was not a success.

 In theory there should be new catalogue entries of ‘roulette one edge’ for these ½p and 2½p stamps.

 The author carried out a detailed study of the early decimal booklets in 1971 and this research dates from that time.
-His extensive collection of panes from these booklets is now sadly dormant as running County Philatelic Auctions (see http://www.stampauctions.co.uk) is a very full time occupation.
-On the basis it has taken nearly 30 years to find time to document these remarkable findings it may be another 30 years before further research is written up!
+His extensive collection of panes from these booklets is now sadly dormant as running County Philatelic Auctions (see www.stampauctions.co.uk) is a very full time occupation.